LMU to Host 2020 Virtual Opioid Education Symposium

-Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) will host the 2020 Opioid Education Symposium on Adverse Childhood Experiences (ACEs) and Opioid Abuse, Monday, April 20, from 12:45 p.m. to 4:30 p.m. at Tex Turner Arena on LMU’s main campus in Harrogate, Tennessee.
-Registration will open at 12:15 p.m. for all attendees.
+Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) will host the 2020 Opioid Education Symposium on Adverse Childhood Experiences (ACEs) and Opioid Abuse, Monday, April 20, from 12:45 p.m. to 4:30 p.m.
+In response to COVID-19 and in the interest of community health and safety, this symposium will be run completely online for all attendees.
+Please register using this link: www.LMUnet.edu/opioid-registration.
+Once you have registered you will receive a link to view the symposium as well as pre-read materials.

 Community leaders and service oriented front-line law enforcement, paramedics, and other trained medical professionals are invited to attend.
 The event is also open but not limited to professional students from programs such as osteopathic medical education, physician assistant, law, family nurse practitioner, criminal justice, pharmacy and social work.